superfluid-finance/protocol-monorepo/packages/subgraph/README.md

 # 🤓 Local development

 🛑 **STOP - Do not pass Go** 🛑 You probably don't need this repo.
-If you need data for Superfluid on Gnosis, Polygon (Matic), or testnet, we already deployed them for you!
+If you need data for Superfluid on Optimism, Arbitrum-One, Avalanche-C, Gnosis, Polygon (Matic), or testnet, we already deployed them for you!
 Head over to the **Docs** to get started.

 In this section we will cover the following: